shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Now, the thing that some of you probably already know is that when your investors come in, they may decide they want to restart you all.
 I mean, unless you had absolutely zero leverage, they're not going to start you back on square one.
 But sometimes investors look at your schedule and they say, ah, you guys only have about a year left.
 That's not really enough for us.
 Can we put on another year?
 So that happens every now and then.
 And again, it depends a lot on leverage.
 But don't be surprised if that happens.
 Did that answer your question?
 Okay.
 Okay, I think we want more.
 One more.
 Someone else.
 Someone else.

-## Hiring Foreign Employees: Country Specific Rules
+## Hiring Employees Outside the US

 So you talked about having very simple structure.
 We have employers outside the U.S. And how do we pay those employees?
 How do we have them in the U.S. entity if we don't want to register an entity in the foreign country?
 So the question was, how do you hire outside the U.S. when you have a U.S. entity?
 And how do we show them?
 Is it a contractor?
 Are they employed?
 We want to give them straws.
 We want to have them outside.
 But they're not a U.S. employee.
 They're not U.S. company.